Fanatics North Carolina promo code: Get up to $1000 in bonus bets | Goal.com US

 - Get the app

-As Fanatics does not currently have a desktop site for players to use, you’ll need to download and install the dedicated Fanatics Sportsbook app.
+Fanatics does not have a desktop site to place bets on, and instead uses a dedicated app.
+This means you’ll need to download the Fanatics Sportsbook app.

-This is quick and easy to do from the Google Play Store or App Store, depending on your exact mobile device.
-Alternatively, you can scan the QR code on the Fanatics website to be taken to the right download location.
+You can download and install it in a few easy steps from the Google Play Store or App Store, depending on your mobile device.
+Alternatively, you can scan the QR code on the operator’s site.

 - Register an account

-This offer does not need a Fanatics North Carolina promo code.
-All you need to do is create an account and you’ll automatically be eligible for bonus bets.
+You don’t need a special Fanatics North Carolina promo code to claim the bonus bets.
+Instead, you just need to create an account.

-You can do this by tapping on the designated button when you open the app and providing all the required information.
-You can then finish setting up your account by validating it through your email address.
+You can do this by tapping on the designated button when you open the app and providing all of the necessary information.
+You can then finish setting your account up by validating it via email authentication.

 - Make a qualifying bet

-If you bet less than $100 on each day then your bonus will match your bet.
-For example, if you bet $50 on day one then you’ll get $50, if you bet $30 on day two then you’ll get $30, and so on.
+If you bet less than $100 on each day then your bonus will match your bet amount.
+For example, if you bet $50 on one day then you’ll get $50 added to your bonus.
+If you bet $30 on day two you’ll get $30, and so on.

-For your bets to qualify for the offer they must be placed on markets with minimum odds of -200.
-This means odds of -150 or +110, for example, would qualify, but a market at -210 would not.
+To qualify for the offer your bets must be placed on a market with minimum odds of -200.
+For example, this means bets at +110 or -150 would qualify, but a bet on a -210 market would not.

 - Get your winnings

-The bonus amount you get is non-withdrawable, and needs to be wagered first.
-When you use your bonus bets the winnings are paid out in cash, which can then be withdrawn.
+You cannot immediately withdraw the bonus amount you get.
+You need to place the bonus bets first, and any winnings for them are paid out in cash which you can then withdraw.

-There are numerous payment methods available on Fanatics, making it quick and easy to transfer winnings after making some.
+Luckily, there are numerous payment methods available that will let you transfer the winnings you get from your Fanatics bonus bets.

 More info on Fanatics’ NC bonus